OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 Validating prepared files
 =========================

-To ensure that prepared files can be run using OpenFE, a short MD simulation validation script has been provided: <insert location of the script>.
+To ensure that prepared files can be run using OpenFE, a short MD simulation validation script has been provided under `utils/input_validation.py <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/utils/onput_validation.py>`_.
 In an environment with OpenFE 1.0 installed, please run this script by calling:

 .. code-block:: python